What is Surrogacy?

 Full surrogacy/gestational carrier

-Intended mothers undergo infertility treatment very similar to an in-vitro fertilization (IVF) type of treatment cycle (see related articles on IVF).
-If the intended mother cannot use her own eggs, than eggs are used from an egg donor (see related articles on donor eggs).
+Intended mothers undergo infertility treatment very similar to an in-vitro fertilization (IVF) type of treatment cycle.
+If the intended mother cannot use her own eggs, then eggs are used from an egg donor.
 These eggs are fertilized using the intended father’s or donor sperm to create embryos.
 At the same time, the surrogate menstrual cycle is coordinated such that the embryos can then be transferred into her womb at the right time.

 Partial surrogacy/traditional gestational carrier